TRACKING PRODUCTIVITY IN REAL TIME

 THE BENEFITS OF LARGE SCALE ADOPTION OF DIGITALIZATION SOLUTIONS

-This is not a recent trend in manufacturing, but during last few years more and more organizations are discovering the immediate benefits of large scale adoption of digitalization solutions such as real time production increase and managers are looking for consultants for a systematic approach of measuring manufacturing productivity.
-This activity was regulated by a widely accepted standard that transforms the huge amount of data provided by equipment into simple figures that allows managers to feel and understand what are the weaknesses and strong points in the organization and, finally, to control and increase production efficiency.
+During last few years more and more organizations are discovering the immediate benefits of large scale adoption of digitalization solutions, such as real time production increase.
+Managers are looking for consultants for a systematic approach of measuring manufacturing productivity.
+There is a widely accepted standard that transforms the huge amount of data provided by equipment into simple figures.
+This allows managers to feel and understand what are the weaknesses and strong points in the organization.
+Finally, to control and increase production efficiency.

 Overall equipment effectiveness (OEE) is a term used to evaluate how efficiently a manufacturer’s operation is being used.
-In other words, overall equipment effectiveness helps you notice a problem in your operations, identify which percentage of manufacturing time is productive and fix it while giving you a standardized gauge for tracking progress.
+In other words, overall equipment effectiveness helps you notice a problem in your operations.
+OEE also helps to identify which percentage of manufacturing time is productive and fix it while giving you a standardized gauge for tracking progress.
 The goal for measuring your OEE is continuous improvement.

-Practically and strongly, OEE follows the most common and most important sources of productivity loss in the manufacturing process and groups them into three categories: Availability, Performance, and Quality.
+Practically and strongly, OEE follows the most common and most important sources of productivity loss in the manufacturing process.
+OEE groups them into three categories: Availability, Performance, and Quality.

 Following these three categories, complex production data are “distilled” into simple values, which provide a tool for correctly measuring the efficiency of the production process.

 - Availability: measures productivity losses from stagnation (events that affect production planned for an appreciable period of time);